doersino/apple-photos-export/README.md

 An Apple Photos export script.

-**Please note that `apple-photos-export.py` has been written to fit _my_ (admittedly weird) use case.
-No care was taken to make it particularly useful to anyone else.
-Perhaps most notably, it's *not an all-purpose backup tool* (I don't think one exists).
+**Please note that `apple-photos-export.py` has been written to fit _my_ (perhaps uncommon) use case.** *It's only been tested for photos imported into an Apple Photos library via USB from an iPhone – I haven't yet tried how importing media from other sources or using iCloud changes things.
+My iPhone has always been set to use the HEIC format, Live Photos have always been enabled and for HDR photos, the non-HDR variant is also stored.
+Lastly, I've got an iPhone 7 – so the script might not work for Portrait mode photos.* **Not much care was taken to make it particularly useful to anyone else.
+Most notably, it's *not an all-purpose backup tool* (I don't think one exists).
 Continue reading to find out what exactly it does.**

-*But first, another bunch of disclaimers: All of the below potentially only works for whatever version of macOS/Photos was most recent at the time of the most recent commit to this repository.
-The code is somewhat convoluted and will invariably break once a major update comes along.
-It's only been tested for photos imported into an Apple Photos library via USB – I haven't yet tried how using iCloud changes things.
-Also, I don't use Photos for anything else and have never created an album.
-From the beginning, my iPhone was set to use the HEIC format, Live Photos have always been enabled and for HDR photos, the non-HDR variant is alst stored.
-Lastly, I've got an iPhone 7 – so there's no way for me to tell how Portrait mode photos are stored.*

 ---